Print

 Instructions

-2. Snap asparagus spears in half and blanch in the hot water for 30 seconds to 1 minute until they're bright green but still crisp.
-Pull the asparagus out of the water with tongs or a slotted spoon and set aside.
+2. Blanch asparagus spears in the hot water for 30-60 seconds, until they're bright green but still crisp.
+Pull the asparagus out of the water with tongs or a slotted spoon; transfer to the ice bath.

-3. Bring the water back to a slight simmer and use it to poach the eggs.
+3. Bring the water back to a low simmer, then poach the eggs.
 I poach my eggs for 3-4 minutes until the whites are cooked through but the yolk is still runny.

-4. While the eggs poach, toast the English muffin halves.
+4. While the eggs poach, toast the English muffin halves and make the hollandaise sauce (below).

-7. Pour some of your hollandaise over each egg, then top with a couple of snow peas, a sprinkle of chopped chives, and a handful of microgreens.
+2. Pour some of your hollandaise over each egg, then top with a couple of snap peas, a sprinkle of chopped chives, and a handful of microgreens.
 Serve immediately.

 Notes